Skip to product information

 Rick Darke is a landscape design consultant, author, lecturer, and photographer based in Pennsylvania who blends art, ecology, and cultural geography in the creation and conservation of livable landscapes.
 His projects include scenic byways, public gardens, corporate and collegiate campuses, mixed-use conservation developments, and residential gardens.
 Darke served on the staff of Longwood Gardens for twenty years and received the Scientific Award of the American Horticultural Society.
 His work has been featured in the New York Times and on National Public Radio.
 Darke is recognized as one of the world's experts on grasses and their use in public and private landscapes.
 For further information visit www.rickdarke.com.

-Commendation Quotes:
+Commendation Quote:

 "We all hear that insects and animals depend on plants, but in Bringing Nature Home, Douglas Tallamy presents a powerful and compelling illustration of how the choices we make as gardeners can profoundly impact the diversity of life in our yards, towns, and on our planet.
-This important work should be required reading for anyone who ever put shovel to earth."
+This important work should be required reading for anyone who ever put shovel to earth."--William Cullina, Director of Horticultural Research for the New England Wild Flower Society

 View full details